-The Upper Arlington City School district extends its high quality school programs to tuition-based part- and full-day preschool and extended-day kindergarten at Burbank Early Childhood School.
+The Upper Arlington City School district extends its high quality school programs to tuition-based part- and full-day preschool at Burbank Early Childhood School.
 Professional, long-tenured staff provide rich learning opportunities in well-equipped and carefully-planned classrooms.
 Individual learning and discovery rather than group instruction and activity are emphasized for typically-developing and special-needs children.
 In addition to meeting Ohio Department of Education standards, BECS is a recipient of the Irene Bandy-Hedden Award recognizing high quality early childhood programs in Ohio.

 An Educational Program